win-ngs/star-windows-build/README.md

 ![STAR RNA-seq aligner for Windows](assets/banner.png)

-# STAR RNA-seq aligner for Windows
+## STAR RNA-seq aligner for Windows: Community Build

-Community Windows build of the STAR RNA-seq aligner.

-This repository provides a STAR build that runs on Windows.
+This repository provides a STAR build that runs natively on Windows.
-The release archive includes `STAR.exe`, `STARlong.exe`, and all required MSYS2-MSYS runtime DLLs, so Windows users can use STAR without building it from source.
+The release archive includes `STAR.exe`, `STARlong.exe`, and all required MSYS2-MSYS runtime DLLs, which users can use without building from source.

 This is **not an official STAR release**.
 Official STAR repository: https://github.com/alexdobin/STAR